Hire-Hoffee/Keyboard-Lang-Switcher/README.md

 1. Clone the repository or download the source code.
 2. (Optional: Create and activate virtual environment with `python3 -m venv venv` and `source venv/bin/activate` commands)
 3. Install the required libraries using pip `pip install -r requirements.txt`.
-4. Optional: update the `settings.py` file with your desired settings.
+4. Optional: update the `src/settings/settings.py` file with your desired settings.
-5. Optional: update a JSON file named `dictionary.json` in the project root directory.
+5. Optional: update a file `src/settings/dictionary.py` with your language.
 This file should contain a dictionary mapping characters between the two keyboard layouts.

 ## Usage